alice-doc/alice-analysis-tutorial/analysis/setup.md

-# Get the data
+# Obtain input data

-To run this task, you will also need to download an input file **AliAOD.root**, which contains some actual reconstructed collisions.
-We will be looking at Pb-Pb data that was taken in 2015.
+To run your own analysis task, you will also need to download a file that contains reconstructed collisions.
+This input file is called **AliAOD.root**, short for Analysis Object Data.
+In the following steps, will assume that we are looking at Pb-Pb data that was taken in 2015.
+You can also choose to run on data from a different period or collision system.

 ## Source your environment
-We will get the data form the ALICE file catalogue, so first, we need to make sure that we can access that.
-Load your ALICE environment like Dario has showed you yesterday, e.g. by doing
+We will get the data form the ALICE file catalogue.
+To access the file catalogue, you will need to use AliEn-Runtime and have a valid GRID certificate.
+This means that, at this point, we will assume that you have built all the ALICE software (see [our build manual for that](https://alice-doc.github.io/alice-analysis-tutorial/building/) ).

+Load your ALICE environment as [explained here](https://alice-doc.github.io/alice-analysis-tutorial/building/#use-the-software-you-have-built), e.g. by doing

 ```
 alienv enter AliPhysics::latest